Contra Costa Chorale’s New Artistic Director

 Even though progress has been made in including underrepresented groups of composers, we must take the responsibility through our performances to do whatever is possible to have equal footing in programming with the white male composers who have dominated the world of Western Music.

-The highlight of the concert will be a commissioned piece by Joan Szymko, widely regarded as an outstanding composer of choral music in America today.
+The highlight of the concert was a commissioned piece by Joan Szymko, widely regarded as an outstanding composer of choral music in America today.
 Her piece, “Seed,” is based on a poem “Declaration” by Elsa Gidlow, best known for writing On a Grey Thread, the first volume of openly lesbian love poetry published in North America.
-We are honored that Ms. Szymko has taken on this commission in celebration of Cindy Beitmen’s 12th anniversary directing the Chorale, and we will be very excited to present it for the first time at our spring concert.
+We are honored that Ms. Szymko has taken on this commission in celebration of Cindy Beitmen’s 12th anniversary directing the Chorale, and we were very excited to present it for the first time at our spring concert.

 Contra Costa Chorale